The May 8, 2026 FCC waiver was not a DJI comeback. It was a maintenance reprieve.

 The waiver mainly helps with the first question.
 It gives operators a support runway.
 It does very little to resolve the second.

-That distinction reinforces the argument in dji-monopoly-story: DJI's advantage is not one aircraft model.
+That distinction reinforces the argument in DJI Drone Dominance: How It Built a 70% Share: DJI's advantage is not one aircraft model.
 It is an ecosystem of batteries, controllers, payloads, software, training, and operator habit.
 Extending the support life of existing fleets preserves that installed-base advantage even while the new-purchase path stays constrained.

 Why the Waiver Matters More for Enterprise Than for Hobby Users